 The North Face Ultra 110 GTX

-For four year in a row, the Ultra 110 GTX has dominated the world of men's hiking shoes.
-This hiking shoe is capable and willing to put down long miles on all trail conditions, and despite its light weight is a top performer in stability and support.
+For four year in a row, The North Face Ultra 110 GTX has dominated the world of men's hiking shoes.
+This hiking shoe is capable and willing to put down long miles on all trail conditions, and despite its low weight is a top performer in stability and support.
 The North Face's proprietary outsole digs into terrain of all sorts, gobbling up the rough stuff without flinching.
-They're comfortable, too, keeping our feet fresh mile after mile, even when picking up the pace to jog a few of miles.
+They're comfortable, too, keeping our feet fresh mile after mile, even when picking up the pace to jog a few miles.

 Read review: The North Face Ultra 110 GTX

 We've given our Best Buy Award goes to the Vasque Juxt for reliable performance at a moderate price.
 The full-leather upper is comfortable and lightweight, and the outsoles handle flat and rough terrain equally well.
 Its traction on solid ground and loose gravel is exemplary too, and at $110 the price is just right.
 We appreciated the casual styling and didn't feel out of place wearing this around town as well.